 Pro Tip: A referral program FAQ is an easy way to clear up concerns about terms, without cluttering your main referral program interface.

-Referrers want to know if franchise candidates they referred expressed interest, were qualified, or even chose to buy a franchise – they’re invested in the process, so keep them informed.
-With software, it’s easy for referrers to check the progress of all candidates they referred.
-Being transparent about the progress of referred candidates makes people more likely to refer in the future.
+Referrers want to know if the franchise candidates they referred expressed interest, were qualified, or chose to buy a franchise.
+They’re invested in the process, so keep them informed.
+With software, referrers can check the progress of all candidates they referred.
+Being transparent about progress makes people more likely to refer again in the future.

 Ready to get new customers throughout your network of franchises?
 Follow these additional essential tips when starting a referral program:

-When you run a customer referral program across multiple franchises of the same brand, the branding and relative structure should look the same across all franchises.
-Ideally, referral programs should offer similar rewards across all franchises, but franchisees should have some flexibility to vary rewards.
+When you run a customer referral program across multiple franchise locations, branding and structure should look consistent.
+Ideally, programs should offer similar rewards across all franchises, but franchisees should have some flexibility to vary rewards for their market.
 Referral software can help you maintain uniformity by hosting one program for all franchises, or multiple regional programs under the same brand.

 Culligan Water referral program